patriklussi/ChangeTracker-FinalProject/README.md

 # ChangeTracker- Final Project for Lexicons C# .Net course

-This is my final project for Lexicon Malmös C# .Net course.
+This is the backend for my final project for Lexicon Malmös .NET C# system developer course.

-Its a fullstack web application made with React in the frontend and ASP.Net Core Web API and SQL in the backend.
+It uses ASP.NET Core Web API, Entity Framework and SQL server as a database.

+#The project - ChangeTracker
+ChangeTracker is a web application that helps users keep track of a selected 90 day challenge.
+This could be anything from learning to code to deadlifting 200kg.
+It is meant to help keep track of and motivate its users to not give up on the chosen challenge.